Many blogs, resulting in book deals, resulting in speaking careers, have been forged by taking a swing at a basic human question:

 Just as useful are anti-examples.
 Sometimes it’s easier to avoid something you hate, then to construct a situation where you’re constantly doing something you love:

 - I have an intense dread of any meeting where we ______.

 - The last time I had to ______, I did an embarrassingly minimal job, because I couldn’t bring myself to do better.

 - If my job starts requiring me to ______ with even 10% of my time, I would at least think about changing jobs.

 - When I’m faced with ______ I physically feel the “pit of my stomach” falling.

-- If I’m being honest, although I really love to ______, the fact is I’m just never going to be good at it.
+- If I’m being honest, although I would really love to be great at ______, the fact is I’m just never going to be good at it.

 - Whenever I ______ all day long, I know I do great work, but I’m absolutely exhausted; the rest of the night will be vegging out of the sofa with mindless entertainment.

 - I know I’m supposed to like / do ______, but the truth is I can never get excited about it.

 You should be honest, even if you think “society” wouldn’t like your answers.
 There’s nothing wrong with the drive to make money, or to become famous, or to prove a point.